y1ann1s/docker-zoneminder/README.md

 "/cgi-bin/nph-zms"     to     "/zm/cgi-bin/nph-zms"

 and if you change System=> "Authenticate user logins to ZoneMinder" you at this moment need to change "Method used to relay authentication information " to "None" if this not done you will be unable to see live view.
-This only recommended if you are using https to protect password(This relate to a misconfiguraton or problem with this container still trying to find a better solutions).
+This only recommended if you are using https to protect password(This relate to a misconfiguration or problem with this container still trying to find a better solutions).

 To access the container from the server that the container is running :